 Foreign Investments.
 Securities issued by foreign governments, foreign corporations, international agencies and obligations of foreign banks involve risks not associated with securities issued by U.S. entities.
 Changes in foreign currency exchange rates may affect the value of investments of a Portfolio.
 With respect to certain foreign countries, there is the possibility of expropriation of assets, confiscatory taxation and political or social instability or diplomatic developments that could affect investment in those countries.
 There may be less publicly-available information about a foreign financial instrument than about a U.S. instrument and foreign entities may not be subject to accounting, auditing and financial reporting standards and requirements comparable to those of U.S. entities.
 A Portfolio could encounter difficulties in obtaining or enforcing a judgment against the issuer in certain foreign countries.
 Such risks may be magnified with respect to securities of issuers in frontier emerging markets.
-In addition, certain foreign investments may be subject to foreign withholding or other taxes, although the Portfolio will seek to minimize such withholding taxes whenever practical.
-Investors may be able to deduct such taxes in computing their taxable income or to use such amounts as credits (subject to a holding period and certain other restrictions) against their U.S. income taxes if more than 50% of the Portfolio's total assets at the close of any taxable year consist of stock or securities of foreign corporations.
+In addition, economic sanctions may be, and have been, imposed against certain countries, organizations, companies, entities and/or individuals.
+Economic sanctions and other similar governmental actions could, among other things, effectively restrict or eliminate a Portfolio's ability to purchase or sell securities or groups of securities, or disrupt settlement, clearing and registration of securities and thus may make the Portfolio's investments in such securities less liquid or more difficult to value.
+In addition, as a result of economic sanctions, a Portfolio may be forced to sell or otherwise dispose of investments at inopportune times or prices.
+Certain foreign investments may also be subject to foreign withholding or other taxes, although the Portfolio will seek to minimize such withholding taxes whenever practical.
+Investors may be able to deduct such taxes in computing their taxable income or to use such amounts as credits (subject to a holding period and certain other restrictions) against their U.S. income taxes if more than 50% of the Portfolio's total assets at the close of any taxable year consist of stock or securities of foreign corporations and the Portfolio elects to pass-through such taxes to the investors.
 Ownership of unsponsored Depositary Receipts may not entitle the Portfolio to financial or other reports from the issuer to which it would be entitled as the owner of sponsored Depositary Receipts.
 See also "Shareholder Information-Tax Considerations" below.